Styleguide and Architecture Principles

 |Structuring||The repository is structured.

-Models are represented in different levels of abstraction.
+Models are represented for different abstractions and on different levels of detail.

 The naming of the abstraction levels expresses the intended purpose.